-- In some applications such as color quantization, k is defined by the application. - Plotting the data in two dimensions using PCA may be used in uncovering the structure of data and the number of clusters in the data. - An incremental approach may also help: Setting a maximum allowed distance is equivalent to setting a maximum allowed reconstruction error per instance. - In some applications, validation of the groups can be done manually by checking whether clusters actually code meaningful groups of the data.
+- Plotting the data in two dimensions using PCA may be used in uncovering the structure of data and the number of clusters in the data. - An incremental approach may also help: setting a maximum allowed distance is equivalent to setting a maximum allowed reconstruction error per instance. - In some applications, validation of the groups can be done manually by checking whether clusters actually code meaningful groups of the data.
 For example, in a data mining application, application experts may do this check.
 In color quantization, we may inspect the image visually to check its quality (despite the fact that our eyes and brain do not analyze an image pixel by pixel).

-Depending on what type of clustering method we use, we can plot the reconstruction error or log likelihood as a function of k, and look for the "elbow."
+Depending on what type of clustering method we use, we can plot the reconstruction error or log likelihood as a function of k and look for the "elbow."
 After a large enough k, the algorithm will start dividing groups, in which case there will not be a large decrease in the reconstruction error or large increase in the log likelihood.
-Similarly in hierarchical clustering, by looking at the differences between levels in the tree, we can decide on a good split.
+Similarly, in hierarchical clustering, by looking at the differences between levels in the tree, we can decide on a good split.

 Mixture models are frequently used in statistics.
-Dedicated textbooks are those by Titterington, Smith, and Makov (1985) and McLachlan and Bas-ford (1988).
-McLachlan and Krishnan (1997) discuss recent developments in EM algorithm, how its convergence can be accelerated, and various variants.
-In signal processing, k-means is called the Linde-Buzo-Gray (LBG) algorithm (Gersho and Gray 1992).
+Dedicated textbooks are those by Titterington, Smith, and Makov (1985) and McLachlan and Basford (1988).
+McLachlan and Krishnan (1997) discuss recent developments in the EM algorithm, how its convergence can be accelerated, and various variants.
+In signal processing, k-means is called the Linde-Buzo-Gray (LBG) algorithm (Gersho and Grav 1992).
 It is frequently used in both statistics and signal processing in a large variety of applications and has many variants, one of which is fuzzy k-means.
 The fuzzy membership of an input to a component is also a number between 0 and 1 (Bezdek and Pal 1995).
-Alpaydin (1998) compares k-means, fuzzy k-means, and EM on Gaussian mixtures.
+Alpaydın (1998) compares k-means, fuzzy k-means, and EM on Gaussian mixtures.
 A comparison of EM and other learning algorithms for the learning of Gaussian mixture models is given by Xu and Jordan (1996).
 On small data samples, an alternative to simplifying assumptions is to use a Bayesian approach (Ormoneit and Tresp 1996).
 Moerland (1999) compares mixtures of Gaussians and mixtures of latent variable models on a set of classification problems, showing the advantage of latent variable models empirically.
-A book on clustering methods is by Jain and Dubes (1988) and a survey article is by Jain, Murty, and Flynn (1999).
+A book on clustering methods is by Jain and Dubes (1988) and survey articles are by Jain, Murty, and Flynn (1999) and Xu and Wunsch (2005).